kerrishotts/pgday/2017/fantastic-plugins-and-how-to-make-them/presentation.md

 # What can plugins do?

-* Anything you can do with native code in various contexts:
+* Anything native at these times:
     * run time
     * build time
     * install time